UCSBarchlab/PyRTL/README.md

 ### Bigger todo projects

 **Multiple-Blocks:**
-Rather than one single monolythic hardware block, PyRTL should support multiple nested blocks active at the same time (and nested recursively)
+Rather than one single monolithic hardware block, PyRTL should support multiple nested blocks active at the same time (and nested recursively)

 **Estimators:**